RNA-FRETools/MASH-FRET/docs/histogram-analysis/workflow.md

 To build the histogram:

 {: .procedure }
-1. Select the data and molecule subgroup to export in the [Data list](components/area-data-selection.html#data-list) and [Molecule subgroup list](components/area-data-selection.html#molecule-subgroup-list), respectively
+1. Select the data and molecule subgroup to analyze in the [Data list](components/area-data-selection.html#data-list) and [Molecule subgroup list](components/area-data-selection.html#molecule-subgroup-list), respectively